German Bund yields dip as oil prices fall again

 LONDON The fate of the European Union and the euro could hang on the outcome of Sunday's French presidential election.

-LONDON Dec 28 German Bund yields dipped on Monday as oil prices resumed their fall, keeping inflation expectations subdued and maintaining the prospect of further European Central Bank monetary policy easing.
+LONDON Dec 28 German Bund yields dipped on Monday as oil prices resumed their fall, keeping inflation expectations subdued and maintaining the prospect for further European Central Bank (ECB) monetary policy easing.

 The ECB cut its deposit rate further into negative territory this month and extended its 60-billion-euro-a-month asset purchase programme by six months until March 2017.

-German 10-year Bund yields, which set the standard for euro zone borrowing costs, fell about 2 basis points to 0.61 percent.
-They are trading about 6 basis points up on the year, having failed to break below zero in April.
+German 10-year Bund yields, which set the standard for euro zone borrowing costs, fell 2 basis points to 0.60 percent.
+They trade about 6 basis points up on the year, having failed to break below zero in April.

 Money markets were still pricing in a 40-50 percent chance of a further cut in the ECB's deposit rate in the coming year.
-(Editing by Mark Trevelyan)
+(Editing by Louise Ireland)

 LONDON The fate of the European Union and the euro could hang on the outcome of Sunday's French presidential election.